ryndrb/dota2bot/README.md

         - Then, launch DotA 2.
         - Click `Play Dota`.
 Under `Custom Lobbies`, select `Create`.
         - Under the `Lobby Settings` at the bottom, select `Edit`.
 Then, in the drop down `Radiant Bots` and `Dire Bots` menus, select `Local Dev Script`.
+            - It's meant to play itself as it's built that way.
         - The `Server Location` must be `Local Host`.
         - Click OK, and it should be good to go.
 Bot names should be: `(team.name.(kanji)TA)`.
             - The lobby has 5 slots: